ourworldventures/www_ourworld_tf/content/people/karoline_zizka/index.md

 ---
 title: Karoline Zizka
 weight: 1
-description: Currently serving by coordinating with people on particular projects, always having the most productive and playful outcomes for the Highest Good of all in mind and heart.
+description: Coordination.
+Always having the most productive and playful outcomes for the Highest Good of all in mind and heart.
 taxonomies:
     people: [karoline_zizka]
     memberships: []